Julianxng/julianxng.github.io/_projects/Bachelors/index.md

 ### Neurophysiological input
 {% include image-gallery.html images="motor_imagery.png" height="400" %}
 I leveraged the neurological phenomena known as 'motor imagery'.
-When a subject imagines moving their left or right hand, a spike of activity can be observed in the opposite side of the motor cortex, this is termed 'contralateral desyncronisation' and is exclusively observed within the alpha (8-12 Hz) and the beta rhythm (13-30 Hz) bands.
+When a subject imagines moving their left or right hand, a spike of activity can be observed in the opposite side of the motor cortex, this is termed 'contralateral desynchronisation' and is exclusively observed within the alpha (8-12 Hz) and the beta rhythm (13-30 Hz) bands.

 ### EEG Signal Acquisition Setup